spwhitton/consfigurator/doc/ideas.rst

-- Basic infrastructure for connections which work with just input and output streams connected to an interactive POSIX sh somewhere, like TRAMP, and probably using ``base64 -d`` for WRITEFILE.
+- Basic infrastructure for connections which work with just input and output streams connected to an interactive POSIX sh somewhere, like TRAMP, and probably using ``base64 -d`` for WRITE-REMOTE-FILE.
 Probably the basic connection type will take a command to start up the shell as a keyword argument, and then we can have more specific connection types which take other arguments and construct the full command.

 - It might be possible to write an implementation of CONNECTION-UPLOAD for SSH-CONNECTION which can optimise a common case.
 If it can see that it is